web-platform-tests/wpt/docs/_writing-tests/general-guidelines.md

 ### Be Minimal

-Tests should generally avoid depending on edge case behaviour of features that they don't explicitly intend on testing.
+Tests should generally avoid depending on edge case behavior of features that they don't explicitly intend on testing.
 For example, except where testing parsing, tests should contain no [parse errors](https://validator.nu).